FacuM/shellscripts/README.md

 shellscripts
 ------------

-Some shell scripts made my boring moments.
+Some shell scripts made in my boring moments.

 # What's all this?